alberttheprince/rpemotes-reborn/README.md

 **A huge the following people for their amazing contributions to the menu:**
 - the community for using RP Emotes!
 - [DerDevHD](https://forum.cfx.re/t/fixed-remove-prop-after-scenario-animation/5002332/8) for the insight on deleting scenario props.
-- [Kibook](https://github.com/kibook) for the addition of the Animal Emotes sub menu
+- [Kibook](https://github.com/kibook) for the addition of the Animal Emotes sub-menu
 - [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code, additional features, and figuring out shared particle effects
 - [Mads](https://github.com/MadsLeander) for joining the team as Co-Developer
 - [Mathu_lmn](https://github.com/Mathu-lmn) for joining the team as Co-Developer